-The packrat, aka wood rat, trade rat, and pack rat (separate words) are called this due to their propensity to collect a variety of objects, trinkets, and bits of material to deposit in, in building of, their nests.
+The packrat, aka wood rat, trade rat, and pack rat (separate words) are called this due to their propensity to collect a variety of objects, trinkets, and bits of material to deposit in their nests.
 They particularly love bright, small, shiny objects that they will happily steal.
-If one of these rodents has one liberated object and they see a nicer one, they will happily drop the first item in favor of the new one.
+If one of these rodents has one liberated object and they see a nicer one, they will gladly drop the first item in favor of the new one.
 The definition of “the grass is always greener”.
 These little critters can be found from southeastern Canada, down through Northwest U.S. and into parts of California, Nevada, Arizona, and New Mexico.
 They have also been found in northern Mexico.
 They get around.

 First the Stats…